Wednesday, December 27, 2023

 Some years ago I heard Dr. Michael Vanlaningham on Moody’s Open Line radio program answering a caller’s question about Calvinism, and Vanlaningham was pushing “double predestination”: which is the view of extreme 5-point Calvinists that God not only unconditionally elects some people to heaven, but He also unconditionally elects some people to hell (even babies!) without their choice being involved at all.
 And I distinctly remember Vanlaningham saying that he believes God predestines some people to hell, and he described it as the “dark side” of divine providence.
 Let me just follow up by saying that Vanlaningham is a hardcore Calvinist.
 I noticed online that one of Vanlaningham’s students gave this critique of his teaching: “Dr. V is a Calvinist to the core and it even comes out in his Greek class!”[1]

 But the Bible says that “God is love” (1 Jn.
-4:8), and an all-loving God will not capriciously pick and choose some people for heaven and some people for hell without them having any choice in the matter.
+4:8), and an all-loving God will not play favorites by capriciously choosing some people for heaven and some people for hell without them having any choice in the matter.
 That’s not the God of the Bible!
-(See the following list of Bible verses showing that God does not show partiality or favoritism: Deut.
+(The Bible says that God does not show partiality or favoritism.
+See Deut.
 10:17; 2 Chron.
 19:7; Prov.
 24:23, 28:21; Acts 10:34; Rom.
-2:11; James 2:9, etc.) Of course Calvinists have their proof texts, but see the excellent response by Dr. Norman Geisler titled: “Why I Am Not a Five Point Calvinist”.[2]
+2:11; James 2:9, etc.) Of course Calvinists have their proof texts, but they don't hold up to scrutiny.
+See the excellent response by Dr. Norman Geisler titled: “Why I Am Not a Five Point Calvinist”.[2]

 Michael Rydelnik: “Okay, I got another question here.
 This one comes from Ed.
 He wants to know if some people, created by God, are also predestined to go to Hell and suffer forever exclusively for God’s glory?”

 Michael Vanlaningham: “Um, yeah Ed.
 I’m gonna give you an answer that you’re not gonna like.
 And it’s a hard, hard, hard answer.
 In Romans chapter 9, it talks about that very thing.
-It says in verse 21, ‘Does not the potter’ (that would be God), ‘have a right over the clay’ (that would be all of humanity), ‘Does not the potter have a right over the clay, to make from the same lump one vessel for honorable use [i.e. the Church, cf. Rom.
+It says in verse 21, ‘Does not the potter’ (that would be God), ‘have a right over the clay’ (that would be all of humanity), ‘Does not the potter have a right over the clay, to make from the same lump one vessel for honorable use [i.e. the church, cf. Rom.
 9:23-24], and another for common use [i.e. unrepentant Israel, cf. Jer.
 18:1-18, 19:1-13]?’
 Now in the context of Romans chapter 9, what we’re talking about is salvation.
-[Editor’s note: Notice that Vanlaningham does not cite any particular Bible verse!
-Because actually, Romans chapter 9 is about the past national election of Israel, not individual election to salvation.]
+[Editor’s note: Actually, Romans chapter 9 is about the past national election of Israel, not individual election to salvation.]
 And so Paul’s point seems to be, that God has a right to save some — to take some from humanity for salvation, and to take others from humanity for condemnation.
 You have to read the context to get the idea of salvation.
-[Editor’s note: Where exactly?
-Vanlaningham again fails to cite any paticular Bible verse or verses to support his contention.]
 And then it says in verse 19, just before that, ‘You will say to me then, ‘Why does He still find fault?
 Who resists His will?’
 On the contrary, who are you, O man, who answers back to God?
 The thing molded will not say to the molder, ‘Why did you make me like this?’
 Will it?
-Does not the potter have the right over the clay to make from the same lump one vessel for honorable use [i.e. the Church, cf. Rom.
+Does not the potter have the right over the clay to make from the same lump one vessel for honorable use [i.e. the church, cf. Rom.
 9:23-24] and another for common use [i.e. unrepentant Israel, cf. Jer.
 18:1-18, 19:1-13]?’
 That is, Paul anticipates that there are going to be people who will object to the concept, and yet he says it is not our place to argue it with an angry sense against who God is and what He does.
 We have to be very careful about that.
 Finally, in the same passage it says (related to Pharaoh in verse 17), ‘For the Scripture says to Pharaoh’ (God said to Pharaoh), ‘For this very purpose I raised you up to demonstrate My power in you, and that My name might be proclaimed throughout the whole earth.’
 Pharaoh was born, he was put into the position of leading Egypt, he hardened his own heart [!] and God hardened his heart.
 [Editor’s note: Notice that Vanlaningham just admitted that Pharaoh first hardened his own heart, and then God confirmed Pharaoh’s choice.]
 Why?
 So that God could demonstrate His power and make His mighty name proclaimed.
-[Editor’s note: Exactly, so not to send Pharaoh to hell.]
+[Editor’s note: Exactly right.
+God's purpose was not to send Pharaoh to hell, but rather it was to "demonstrate His power and make His mighty name proclaimed" by raising up Pharaoh "into the position of leading Egypt" and bring him onto the stage of world events.]
 And so what happens is, yes, I think as hard as this is to hear, and it’s hard, and I have unbelievers in my immediate family — my brother and my sister and my mom, and yet I have to grapple with the idea that God may not have chosen them to accept Christ and to be saved.
+[Editor's note: Notice how Vanlaningham shifts the focus; the apostle Paul wasn't saying that God created Pharoah to go to hell.]
 I don’t know that.
 We don’t know who is among the elect and who isn’t.
 But those who are not, God has determined that, and He will bring glory to Himself — as he does with Pharaoh, eventually when He judges them.
 And that’s exactly what He did with Pharaoh, and that’s what God does with unbelievers, and that’s a hard, hard, hard, dark side to the providence of God.
 But it’s still providence.
-[Editor’s note: But the Bible says in 1 John 1:5 that “God is light, and in Him is no darkness at all.”]
-And this is still how God functions [according to Calvinism] — hard to hear though isn’t it?”[3]
+[Editor’s note: But the Bible says in 1 John 1:5 that “God is light, and in Him is no darkness at all”!]
+And this is still how God functions [according to Calvinism] — hard to hear though isn’t it?”[4]

 Tricia McMillan: “Yeah, it is.”